sjbrunst/spark-repartition/text.md

     scala> prime.collect()
     res0: Array[Int] = Array(563249, 17, 281609, 840761, 1126513, 1958993, 840713, 1959017, 41, 281641, 1681513, 1126441, 73, 1126457, 89, 840817, 97, 1408009, 113, 137, 1408241, 563377, 1126649, 281737, 281777, 840841, 1408217, 1681649, 281761, 1408201, 1959161, 1408177, 840929, 563449, 1126561, 193, 1126577, 1126537, 1959073, 563417, 233, 281849, 1126553, 563401, 281833, 241, 563489, 281, 281857, 257, 1959241, 313, 841081, 337, 1408289, 563561, 281921, 353, 1681721, 409, 281993, 401, 1126897, 282001, 1126889, 1959361, 1681873, 563593, 433, 841097, 1959401, 1408417, 1959313, 1681817, 457, 841193, 449, 563657, 282089, 282097, 1408409, 1408601, 1959521, 1682017, 841241, 1408577, 569, 1408633, 521, 841273, 1127033, 841289, 617, 1408529, 1959457, 563777, 841297, 1959473, 577, 593, 563809, 601,...

 The answer looks reasonable, but let's look at the performance.
 If we go into the Spark UI we can see that Spark used 3 stages.
-Here's the DAG (Directed Acyclic Graph) visualization from the UI, which shows the various pieces that were computed along the way:
+Here's the DAG (Directed Acyclic Graph) visualization from the UI, which shows the various RDDs that were computed along the way:

 ![DAG without repartition](no_repartition_DAG.png)

+A new stage begins every time the job requires communication between partitions (in Spark terminology this communication is known as a "shuffle").
+Spark stages have one task for every partition, and these tasks transform a partition of an RDD into a partition of another RDD.
 Let's briefly look at Stage 0's tasks:

 ![Stage 0 without repartition](no_repartition_stage_0.png)

 The columns of interest to us are "Duration" and "Shuffle Write / Records".
 Our `sc.parallelize(2 to n, 8)` created 1999999 records, which were evenly distributed across the 8 partitions.
 Each task took about the same amount of time, so this looks good.

-Stage 1 is the most interesting stage, since it ran our `map` and `flatMap`.
+Stage 1 is the most interesting stage, since it ran our `map` and `flatMap` transformations.
 Let's look at it too:

 ![Stage 1 without repartition](no_repartition_stage_1.png)